kristinevardanyan/Food-Consumption/README.md

 # Food Consumption and CO2 Emissions Visualization with Excel

 ## Overview
 This GitHub repository contains data visualizations created using Excel, focusing on the supply of food for consumption across various countries.
-The dataset includes key metrics such as Supplied for Consumption (kg/person/year) and Kg CO2/person/year.
+The dataset includes key metrics such as Supply for Consumption (kg/person/year) and Kg CO2/person/year.

 ## Visualizations
 1. **Sum of consumption by food category and country:**